 2. Eliminating Balances on Multiple Cards

-You may be tempted to sign up for cards at different stores in order to take advantage of the benefits but this actually is hurting your credit score.
-While credit card churning can be a good way to pay for your monthly expenses and reap the benefits of rewards cards, it is best to limit it to two cards.
+You may be tempted to sign up for cards at different stores in order to take advantage of the benefits, but this actually is hurting your credit score.
+While opening multiple cards might sound like a good idea, it is best to limit it to two cards.
 If you are over this limit it is best to pay off the balances on the other cards and stop using them.
 However, do not cancel these cards as that too is detrimental to your score.

 3. Make Timely Payments